Andreas Maurer (German politician): Biography

 Andreas Maurer's mother Martha (née Boschmann, 1936–2020) was a miner born in a German colony in Ukraine, while his father Alexander (1928–1979) was a Volga German geologist.
 During the Nazi invasion of the Soviet Union, Joseph Stalin abolished the Volga German Autonomous Soviet Socialist Republic.
 Maurer's family was deported to the Kazakh Soviet Socialist Republic.
-There, Andreas Maurer was born in 1970 in Shakhtinsk in the Karaganda Region.
-He was nine years old when his father passed away.
+There, Maurer was born in 1970 in Shakhtinsk in the Karaganda Region.
+He was nine years old when his father died.
 In the Soviet Union, Maurer followed in his mother's footsteps and started a mining apprenticeship.

 In 1988, Maurer's family was permitted to leave the Soviet Union.
 Being ethnic Germans, Maurer, his mother and his siblings immigrated to West Germany, under the right of return.
 For a year, Maurer's family lived in Friedland and moved to Freiburg im Breisgau afterwards.
 Maurer visited a language school in Pforzheim for two years in order to learn the German language and graduated with a Realschulabschluss.
 In 1992, Maurer took an internship at the Deutsche Post subsequently became a mail carrier.

 In 1996, Maurer moved to the Artland: First he lived in Nortrup, then in Badbergen and since 2006 in Quakenbrück.
 Maurer is member of a Protestant free church.
 He is married since 1992 and has three sons and two daughters.

 Political career

-Despite coming from Kazakhstan, Andreas Maurer identifies as a German from Russia or as a Russia German rather than a Kazakhstan German.
+Despite coming from Kazakhstan, Maurer identifies as a German from Russia or as a Russia German rather than a Kazakhstan German.
 From 2009 until 2018, he was a member of the Lower Saxon state board of the Landsmannschaft der Deutschen aus Russland, an interest group for Germans from Russia in Germany.
 During his political career, Maurer has been viewed as a representative of the Russia German community.